english-study-plan

 The answers to these questions will help you build your study plan around the method and schedule that helps you learn fastest.

 Setting too much time in your week to study can make you feel like you’ll never complete it.
-Not setting time to study at all can also make you feel this way.
+Not setting time to study at all will prevent you from making real progress.

 Be realistic.
 Look at your week and count how much time you’re likely to have for study.
 If you’re unsure, spend a week living life normally and write down times you could be studying as they happen.